-• Every live server must print out a trade within 13 seconds of when it was originally submitted by a client.

-- Your system must continue to operate even if some servers die (which you can simulate with [°]C).
+- You may not assume that all servers start at the same time, but you may assume that all servers are running before the first trade is submitted to any server. - Every live server must print out a trade within 13 seconds of when it was originally submitted by a client. - Your system must continue to operate even if some servers die (which you can simulate with ^C).
 Dead servers are not required to print trades.
 If a server originates a trade but dies less than 3 seconds later, other servers are not required to handle that trade correctly. - We will test your server with the client program we supply, so you should not change the submit RPC interface. - Your server must work when more than one server runs on the same machine (with different ports), and when servers run on different machines. - Except as noted above, all servers must print all trades in the same order. - Your server must pass the test-ticker tester program (see below).